hhkaos/awesome-arcgis/about/README.md

-> **Note**: this project is targeting developers but we also think ArcGIS users can benefit from it.

 # About

+When we started this project we had in mind to mainly help developers, but later on we realized that it was also helpful for other users with different backgrounds.
+That's the reason because of [the structure](https://github.com/hhkaos/awesome-arcgis/blob/master/SUMMARY.md) of this project has a "developer taste".

+In this page I will try to explain why we started this **collaborative project** and the objective that it pursues.

 ## Context

-In this page I will try to explain to you why we started this project and the objective that it pursues.

 Sometimes we hear **that people new to ArcGIS** find difficult to understand the technology because there are too much information about Esri and ArcGIS, but also because it is [spread in many  websites](../esri/README.md#websites).